LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

 <!-- /TOC -->

 # News
+- [03/10/2023] Our follow-up work "Fine-grained Late-interaction Multi-modal Retrieval for Retrieval Augmented Visual Question Answering" has been accepted to appear at NeurIPS 2023!
+The paper can be found here [here](https://arxiv.org/abs/2309.17133), and the code will be released in this repository soon.
+We are happy to announce that we have made a major change to our code framework such that experiment management and data processing are more flexible.
 - [01/05/2023] FVQA 2.0 is released [here](FVQA2.0.md).
 - [08/02/2023] Our work for creating adversarial samples for the FVQA dataset is accepted to appear at EACL 2023.
 The dataset and codes will be released here soon.
 - [01/01/2023] We released an initial version of our work.
 The framework supports: